plastyk/silverstripe-dashboard/docs/en/customisation-quicklinks.md

 We can add, remove or modify these links by extending the `QuickLinksPanel`.

+## Adding buttons to the QuickLinksPanel template

-We have a custom `DataObject` named `Property` that is controlled through a custom `ModelAdmin` called `PropertiesAdmin`.
+Say we have a custom `DataObject` named `Property` that is controlled through a custom `ModelAdmin` called `PropertiesAdmin`.
 We would like to add a quick link that links to the `PropertiesAdmin` as well a quick link to add a new `Property`.

 First we create a `dashboard-custom` folder in our root directory to house our dashboard customisation code.
 Next we create a copy of the `QuickLinksPanel.ss` template and place this in `dashboard-custom/templates/panels/`.